-Looking at Daniel, a kid who has undoubtedly been commanded an endless stream of things his whole life, a kid who tries so hard and is so afraid of making mistakes, a kid who puts up a facade and doesn’t know how to let people in, a kid who now feels comfortable teasing me as if we were friends, I feel inspired to choose love.
+Looking at Daniel, a kid who has undoubtedly been commanded an endless stream of mandates his whole life, a kid who tries so hard and is so afraid of making mistakes, a kid who puts up a confident, carefree facade and doesn’t know how to let people in, a kid who now feels comfortable teasing me as if we are friends, I feel inspired to choose love.

 Love that listens.
 Love that invests time.
 Love that calls out the best in someone and makes it a reality.